janerikcarlsen/fpl-cli/README.md

 [![Python Versions](https://img.shields.io/pypi/pyversions/fplcli.svg)](https://pypi.org/project/fplcli)

 # fpl-cli
-FPL CLI is a command line tool for Fantasy Premier League, written in Python.
+fpl-cli is a command line tool for Fantasy Premier League, written in Python.
-The tools integrates with Fantasy Premier League API, and provides the following features directly to your terminal window:
+The tool gets it's data from the official Fantasy Premier League API, and currently supports the following actions:
 ```
 fpl                     (Get the help menu)
 fpl configure           (Input your team_id as found in the URL of your points status on fantasy.premierleague.com)